 Do Dinosaurs live in your house?
 Is your floor littered with dinosaur toys?
 Do you find dinosaurs in your children’s beds?
 If so, you may want to consider taking your children for a dinosaur hunt around the Twin Cities!
-We have two places that can always be counted on to entertain your young paleontologists and traveling shows nearly every year.
+Regardless, we have two places that can always be counted on to entertain your young paleontologists and traveling shows nearly every year.
 When traveling shows come to the Twin Cities, we list them on this page.

 The obvious place to visit to learn about dinosaurs is the Science Museum of Minnesota.
 Where else can you find full-size dinosaur skeletons, dinosaur books, dinosaur toys?
 I’ve spent entire visits in this section of the museum alone.
 While many museum dinosaurs are reproductions, the Science Museum’s Triceratops is one of only four real skeletons, as well as the largest specimen, on display in the world.

-Budget Idea: If you have a pint-sized dinosaur lover and you don’t want to pay SMM admission for what could be a very short visit, you can still visit the T-Rex in the lobby and touch its tooth for FREE.
-Then walk over to George Latimer Library (where there is always free admission) to read about Dinosaurs together in the cozy children’s section.
+- If you have a pint-sized dinosaur lover and you don’t want to pay SMM admission for what could be a very short visit, you can still visit the mighty T-Rex in the lobby and touch its tooth for FREE.
+Then walk over to George Latimer Library (where there is always free admission) to read about dinosaurs together in the cozy children’s section.

 Cool Fact: Did you know that many of the Dinosaur reproductions seen in museums all around the country are made right here in the Twin Cities by, Blue Rhino Studios in Eagan?
 See their work at the Bell Museum’s Ice Age exhibit.